 Tapestry of Faith is the collection of religious education curricula the Unitarian Universalist Association (UUA) provides online, at no cost, for lifespan faith development in our congregations.
 Search Tapestry materials by age group, topic, or keyword.

 The Beacon Religious Exploration program is pleased to announce two Our Whole Lives (OWL) classes for children and youth in the 2018/2019 year.
-We are still working on confirming our teachers, however we are hoping to offer OWL for Kindergarten and 1st grade will be offer in the fall of 2018 and OWL for grades 10 and 11 will be offered in February and March of 2019.
+We are still working on confirming our teachers, however we are hoping to offer OWL for Kindergarten and 1st grade in the spring of 2019 and OWL for grades 10 and 11 will be offered in February and March of 2019.

 Faith Development for All Stages of Life

 Beyond curricula, materials from the UUA include discussion guides to contemporary books and films, session plans for small group ministry, and single-session, topical programs that can be used in a variety of contexts such as worship, retreat weekends, youth gatherings, lay leadership conferences, and family life.
 Explore by age and stage:

 Children’s religious education programs are typically offered on Sunday mornings.
 You might find preschoolers singing a song about making new friends, second graders engaging with a story about loss and bereavement, fifth graders talking with a Muslim couple about Islam, or older youth speaking to the congregation about their plan to raise money for a local homeless shelter.